simon-a-j/net-magazine/README.md

 # net-magazine
-Code samples for Net magazine tutorials
+This repository hosts accompanying code for tutorials published in Net magazine.